Water Damage and Neighbor Disputes

 - The cost of repairs or replacement of water-damaged property

 - The cost of staying at a hotel while your home is uninhabitable because of water damage

 - Any medical bills directly related to the water damage, either for physical injury or mental distress

 - Punitive damages if you can show that your neighbor acted maliciously

 If the water damage is from an outside source of rising water, homeowner's insurance may not be adequate.
-It is important that you have adequate insurance coverage in these situations, you should have flood insurance if you are within a flood zone.
+It is important that you have adequate insurance coverage in these situations and should consider flood insurance if located within a flood zone.
 The majority of mortgage lenders require flood insurance as a condition of your mortgage.
-If you let coverage lapse or cancel any insurance premium, you may be in default of your mortgage terms.
-Your lender can make your note and mortgage due and payable.
+If you let coverage lapse or cancel any insurance premium, you may be in default on your mortgage terms.

 Disputes with neighbors are best resolved quickly to minimize conflict.
 Knowing your rights can help make your negotiations simple, practical, and predictable.
 Contact a skilled real estate attorney near you to learn about local land and water laws to ensure your dispute is resolved efficiently.